Common Process Questions - Wondering how it all works?

 We prepared this page because we often get inquiries about just the broad strokes of architecture and working with an architect.
+We also cover the construction process and some things to consider you plan for your project.

 In the following sections, we try to address the basics of what you may be wondering about.
 If there is something we did not mention, let us know!
 We want to keep improving this page to address your most burning architecture questions!

 why do I need drawings?